Chaitra-HR/raos-advisery-website/pages/about.md

 # Section: ABOVE FOLD - WHAT I HELP IN BRIEF

-## Helping smart advisers connect to their ideal audience

-Smart because
+## I don’t want to bore you.
+I craft strategies that produces effective copywriting, clean designs, and awesome content.

 ## So you provide a service that helps people invest their money.
 It’s a worthy job, helping other people plan for the future financially speaking, but how do you reach the masses?

 ## The truth is:

+You became an advisor because it’s your calling.
+You wanted to follow your passion, take a chance on your ideas, and grow something of your own.

 > You didn't start your biz to figure out sales, launches, any of it.
 But here you are.

 > Your clients get ahhhhmayzing results, and you love what you do.
+You are a hugely valuable person with unparalleled skills, experience and expertise.
+It’s time to start using those abilities in a way that gives you freedom, control and more time to live the life of your dreams.

 > More importantly tho, you want a life #beyondthebiz - because that's why you REALLY got into this.